What’s Arctic Greenland Really Like? Ask a Local Gen Z-er

 Silversea guests learn from Greenlandic resident Niklas Andersen in Nuuk, Greenland./Photo by David Swanson/Map Shutterstock

-We drove away from the port on a street named with one of the many tongue-twisting words common in Greenlandic language: Aqqusinersuaq.
+We drove away from the port on a street named with one of the many tongue-twisting words common in the Greenlandic language: Aqqusinersuaq.
 The name flowed off Niklas’ tongue.
 Greenlandic is just one of three languages he speaks fluently, including Dutch and English.
 Several of us had questions about his schooling and whether he planned to continue his education in Greenland or Denmark.
 He continued:

 From age 16 to 19 I [got] paid around $800 a month to attend high school.
 In my typical day, I go to a gymnasium, which is like a high school, with, overall, 500 people.
 I go to school from 8 to 4, and I play handball — Denmark is the world champion.
 I also play for the under-20s national team, so sports are a big part of my life.
 Right now, I study social science, and I think my future studies will have to do with that.